mwolfram/GenAI-lightweight-fine-tuning/README.md

 {'eval_loss': 1.6337233781814575, 'eval_model_preparation_time': 0.0026, 'eval_accuracy': 0.2116591928251121, 'eval_runtime': 25.4441, 'eval_samples_per_second': 43.822, 'eval_steps_per_second': 43.822}
 '''

+I also evaluated it with the self-written evaluation process in `TrainerWrapper::evaluate_with_own_loop` and got the same results:

+'''
+Validation Loss: 1.6337234101188265
+Validation Accuracy: 0.2116591928251121
+'''

 I couldn't even train the full model, as my GPU memory would be insufficient for that.

 ### Create a PEFT model